NickSealer/travels/README.md

 * rails db:migrate

-* rails db:seed (This is admin user for te app)
+* rails db:seed (This is admin user for te app).

 * rails s

-* Login with user admin (credential at seed.rb) or sign up
+* Login with user admin (credentials at seed.rb) or sign up.

 * create aplication.yml at config/ and add code: